 UC causes ulceration and inflammation in the inner lining of the large intestine.
 As the colon becomes inflamed, it is less able to hold water and waste.
 As a result, a person may experience more frequent bowel movements and diarrhea.

 The typical surgical procedure for UC is a type of colectomy known as a proctocolectomy.
-During this procedure, surgeons remove both the colon and rectum.
+During this procedure, surgeons remove both the colon and the rectum.

-Surgeons can perform a proctocolectomy in one of two ways:
+Surgeons can perform a proctocolectomy in one of two ways.

 Open colectomy